phasi/finaddr/README.md

     indexed_data_folder_path="/path/to/indexed_data_folder",
     json_table_schema_path="/path/to/schema.json",
 )
+# Currently only StreetNameAlphabeticalParser can be used or you can write your own parser
 # use should_index_data when setting things up.
 This will call the parser's
 # index_data() method.
 This is a long running operation so be mindful when and where to do it.
 # If data is already indexed by the selected parser then set should_index_data=False